-Similarly, the pandemic appeared to impact voluntary job changes.
-The graphic below (Figure 18) shows the monthly job quit rate for Massachusetts and the U.S. dating back to 2001.
+At the same time the spike in voluntary job changes has subsided (Figure 18).
+The monthly job quit rate for Massachusetts and the U.S. have returned to pre-pandemic rates.
 As one would expect, quits tend to go down during recessionary periods in the economy and increase when labor demand is stronger.
 The quit rate for the U.S. tends to be a bit higher than Massachusetts historically.
 This is likely due to the high education attainment of Massachusetts workers coupled with the state's industry mix.

 Figure 18.
-Job quits rate in Massachusetts and the United States, December 2000 - September 2023 (Seasonally adjusted)
+Job quits rate in Massachusetts and the United States, December 2000 - December 2023 (Seasonally adjusted)